matloff/TidyverseSkeptic/README.md

 ```

 Both are simple.
 Both are easily grasped by beginners.
 After being
-presented with some examples, beginners have no trouble using them in a
+presented with some examples, beginners have no trouble using either of
-new setting of similar type.
-The Tidy version requires two function
+them in a new setting of similar type.
+The Tidy version requires two
-calls rather than one for base-R.  But again, both versions are simple,
+function calls rather than one for base-R.  But again, both versions are
-so let's call it a tie.
-But is it certainly not the case that the Tidy
+simple, so let's call it a tie.
+But is it certainly not the case that
-version is *easier* to learn.
+the Tidy version is *easier* to learn.

-It's instructive to look at what happens when one groups by two aspects:
+Again, so far, a tie.
+But it's instructive to look at what happens when
+one groups by two aspects, **cyl** and **gear**, rather than just
+**cyl** as above.:

 ``` r
 > mtcars %>%